maarten-pennings/Lego-Mindstorms/ms4/faq.md

-For the nerds that understand the inner API of the LED matrix, in the first test setup, the hub drives LED matrix in mode 1 (color output), in the second test setup, the hub drivers the LES matrix in mode 0 (level output).
+For the nerds that understand the inner API of the LED matrix, in the first test setup, the hub drives LED matrix in mode 1 (color output), in the second test setup, the hub drives the LED matrix in mode 0 (level output).
 The most fancy mode (mode 2, different color/brightness per LED pixel) is not supported by the standard test firmware ("play" slot).